victoriacheng15/victoriacheng15.vercel.app/src/content/post/python-list-comprehension-simplify-your-code.md

 - **expression**: This is the operation you want to perform on each item in the iterable to create the elements of the new list.
 - **item**: This represents each individual item in the iterable.
 - **iterable**: This is the collection of items you want to iterate over, such as a _list_, _tuple_, or _range_.
-- **ifcondition (optional)**: This part allows you to filter the items based on a condition.
+- **if condition (optional)**: This part allows you to filter the items based on a condition.
 Only items for which the condition evaluates to True will be included in the new list

-## For loop vs List Comprehension
+## For Loop vs List Comprehension

 We'll compare the traditional for loop with the shorter list comprehension method.
 Using examples, we'll show how each one makes a list of numbers from 0 to 4.